clizzin/.vim/readme.md

-# .vim dotfiles
+# My Vim Config
-A lightweight, Rails-specific Vim config inspired by [janus](https://github.com/carlhuda/janus).
-All the plugins and configuration options that janus installs seems to make Vim perform like a dog; scrolling and pane switching in particular are laggy.
+A lightweight, Rails-specific Vim config inspired by [**janus**](https://github.com/carlhuda/janus).
+The plugins and configuration options that **janus** uses seems to make Vim perform like a dog; scrolling and pane switching in particular are laggy.
 With this config, scrolling and pane switching are *maximumfast*.

-To install, just check this projet out into `~/.vim` and create a symlink in your home directory to `.vim/.vimrc`.
+To install, just check this project out into `~/.vim` and create a symlink in your home directory to `.vim/.vimrc`.

 ## What it adds to Vim
 * Defaults to the [`molokai`](http://www.vim.org/scripts/script.php?script_id=2340) color theme